-Full-time public education students enrolled in Santa Rosa Online Academy will be awarded a Santa Rosa Online Academy diploma the Santa Rosa County School District if as long as students meet all graduation requirements as stipulated in Section 6.400 of the Student Progression Plan.
+Full-time public education students enrolled in Santa Rosa Online Academy will be awarded a Santa Rosa Online Academy diploma if students meet if students meet all graduation requirements as stipulated in Section 6.400 of the Student Progression Plan.
 Diplomas will not be awarded to home education students.
 (See Section 9.600 of the Student Progression Plan)